 This is a very common question, and it’s understandable, because the bond claims process is a bit confusing.
 We’ve written a helpful article on this subject titled “How Lien and Bond Claims Against State Projects Work.”
 Essentially, these are the stages of a typical bond claim:

 The first step in filing a bond claim, is of course, filing the bond claim!
-This step is simple enough, but because of the complexity of state requirements and the chance of error, it’s worth having a reputable bond claim processing company like Zlien file the claim for you.
+This step is simple enough, but because of the complexity of state requirements and the chance of error, it’s worth using a reputable bond claim processing technology like zlien to file the claim for you.

 The biggest mistake you can make when filing your bond claim, however, is not getting the claim filed on time.
 Each state has separate deadlines for when these bond claims are due.
 You must get the bond claim prepared correctly, and filed in the right place all before the state’s deadline.
-State deadlines and other state bond claim resources are available on our resources page.
+To determine the deadline to file a bond claim in your project’s state, consult zlien’s industry leading state bond claim resources.

 After your bond claim is filed, you’ll be contacted by the surety to advise that a claim has been opened, and to request you reply with backup materials about your claim and a sworn statement of claim.
 Your next step is to return this sworn statement and any backup documentation you have.
 Return these documents as quickly as possible to keep the claim moving along, as your claim will be delayed as long as you delay returning the materials.